Rockin' 50's Rock'n'Roll: Background

 With the departure of bassist Joe B. Mauldin, and singer Jerry Naylor, who embarking on a career as a solo artist, the Crickets seemed to be on hiatus after their few releases in 1965.
-The remaining members remained active in the music business.
-Guitarist [Sonny Curtis] and drummer [J.I.
-Allison], billed as The Camps, Curtis recorded the novelty single "The Ballad of Batman" and "Batmobile," on the Parkway label in 1965.
-Allison and Curtis worked as session musicians, Allison toured with country singer Roger Miller for two years and Curtis released two solo records on the Viva label.
-Keyboardist Glen D. Hardin joined Elvis Presley's TCB Band in 1969.
+The remaining members, guitarist Sonny Curtis and drummer Jerry Allison remained active in the music business.
+Billed as The Camps, Curtis recorded the novelty single "The Ballad of Batman" and "Batmobile," on the Parkway label in 1965.
+Allison and Curtis worked as session musicians, Allison toured with country singer Roger Miller for two years, and Curtis released two solo records on the Viva label.
+Keyboardist Glen D. Hardin joined Elvis Presley's TCB Band in 1970.

 The August 1968 single, "Million Dollar Movie" (Curtis) and "A Million Miles Apart" (Glen D. Hardin), was the only Crickets release of new material since early 1965.
 The Crickets signed to Barnaby records, a subsidiary of CBS records founded by singer Andy Williams primarily to manage releases from the Cadence archive, the famed label of the Everly Brothers releases.
 (Williams had enjoyed success with Cricket Sonny Curtis' "A Fool Never Learns" and had recorded other Curtis songs including "Walk Right Back."
 Additionally, Williams-Price Agency managed The Mary Tyler Moore Show, for which Sonny Curtis penned the theme song "Love is All Around" in summer 1970.)

 In 1970, Curtis and Allison sang backing vocals on Eric Clapton's first solo record, which was produced by Delaney Bramlett.
 Bramlett would produce the first two songs on Rockin' 50s Rock'n'Roll with Clapton playing lead guitar.

 The album proceeds like a concept album with all of songs the fading into one another, like the Beatles' album Sgt.
 Pepper's Lonely Hearts Club Band.
 The opening song "Rockin' 50s Rock'n'Roll" serves as an overture stating the album's theme of celebrating 1950s rock'n'roll music.
 It is reprised at the album's closing.
 Aside from the opening song, the album consists of new versions of songs made famous by former bandmember Buddy Holly.

 In this way, the album tapped into an emerging trend in Western popular culture of the 1970s of nostalgia for the 1950s, in which figures like Buddy Holly were iconic.